Heavy Drinking: The Untreated American Epidemic

 • Sixteen million people in the U.S. suffer from alcohol use disorder (AUD),[iii] which means that they experience compulsive alcohol use, loss of control and a negative emotional state when not drinking.

 • The number of adults who engage in extremely high-risk drinking behaviors, including drinking at two or three times the “binge” threshold, has increased in the past decade.[iv]
-The increase in high-risk drinking may be especially dramatic among older adults (≥ 65), racial/ethnic minorities and women.[v]
+The increase in high-risk drinking is especially dramatic among older adults (≥ 65), racial/ethnic minorities and women.[v]

 The impact of heavy drinking — on people, on families, on the workforce — is far-reaching.